-Increasing the availability of housing units affordable to households earning less than 80% of Area Median Income (AMI) will rely on strategies including the use of innovative housing finance tools and a community land trust, targeted incentives such as the City of San Antonio Fee Waiver Program and CCHIP, preservation of existing affordable housing units, and partnerships to incorporate mixed income units in focus areas and key corridors.
+Increasing the availability of housing units affordable to households earning less than 80 percent of Area Median Income (AMI) will rely on strategies including the use of innovative housing finance tools and a community land trust, targeted incentives, preservation of existing affordable housing units, and partnerships to incorporate mixed income units in focus areas and key corridors.

 Many programs, incentives, and funding sources for creating and maintaining housing affordability should be established based on a citywide perspective.
 San Antonio's Housing Policy Framework has identified actions, policy priorities, and implementation strategies to do this.
-As these recommendations are refined and adopted as policy, every regional center and community area in San Antonio will have a role to play in achieving a diverse and affordable housing future for the city.
+As these recommendations are refined and adopted as policy, every Regional Center and Community Area in San Antonio will have a role to play in achieving a diverse and affordable housing future for the City of San Antonio.